A Trip Through Tradition on the Tweed Coast

 In nearby Murwillumbah, we visited the local Tweed Valley Museum and the feature exhibit on the history of the area.
 With great pride, they have fully acknowledged and presented the Aboriginal culture of the area.
 In the same way that Bush Tucker Trail showed the connection between people and nature, the exhibit shared stories from the Dreamtime and how the Bundjalung people aligned their traditions with nature’s own signals.

 “Do you like Melaleuca flowers?”, one lady asked me.
 To be honest, I hate the smell.
 I have always hated the smell and can usually pick it a solid week before anyone else in my family can smell it.
 With a smile, she pointed out a video within the exhibit.
 Apparently, my sense of smell would make me an excellent crab fisher.
 The Bundjalung people shared stories and traditions, marking the Melaleuca flower as the first sign of fat crab season.
 I still don’t like the smell of the flowers but I do like the new story I can associate with it.
 A bit like the new stories we now associate with the traditional names for the local area.

-Our family road trip gave us a rare opportunity to rediscover an old favourite with new and more respectful eyes.
 As we acknowledge more of the traditional heritage of the land, we are invited to learn more about the connection with our local areas.
 Each ‘new name’ encourages us to rediscover the old ways.
 My husband will always have his stories of hiking up Mount Warning (and to be honest, I will always love them).
-After our family road trip for 2020, we have new family stories to share about Wollumbin as well.
+After our family road trip in Australia for 2020, we have new family stories to share about Wollumbin as well.